Select a Nursing Program

 Undergraduate students checked the children’s height and weight and hemoglobin, giving each child a colorful bandage to ease the “ouch.”
 Graduate nursing students examined children’s ears, nose, throat, took blood pressure readings and performed general wellness assessments.

 “Providing physicals for children through CRN is a great way for us to serve the community,” says Myra Carmon, team leader and associate professor.
 “It also gives our students real world clinical experience.
 This is especially important for our nurse practitioner students who will be practicing in a wide variety of communities.”

-Faculty and students in the Byrdine F. Lewis School of Nursing and Health Professions have offered the back-to-school physicals since 1994.
+Faculty and students in the Byrdine F. Lewis College of Nursing and Health Professions have offered the back-to-school physicals since 1994.